blockwell-ai/docs/docs/wallet/creating-qr.md

 ---
 title: Creating QR Codes
+autonav:
+    group: Guides
+    order: 5
 ---

 # Creating QR Codes

 ## Introduction

-The main feature of the Blockwell-QR system is the ability to create QR Codes to perform any transaction on the Ethereum blockchain.
+The main feature of the Blockwell Wallet system is the ability to create QR Codes to perform any transaction on the Ethereum blockchain.
 Anyone can then use them on any device with a web browser to interact with the blockchain.

-Creating QR Codes is currently free and unrestricted, you can simply go to the [QR Creator](https://qr.blockwell.ai/code) on the Blockwell-QR website and make one.
+Creating QR Codes is currently free and unrestricted, you can simply go to the [QR Creator](https://qr.blockwell.ai/code) on the Blockwell Wallet website and make one.

 ## Regarding contracts

-Blockwell-QR needs some information on the contract itself before QR Codes can be created.
+Blockwell Wallet needs some information on the contract itself before QR Codes can be created.
 At this time we don't have an automatic process in place for you to provide that information.